win-runner/terraform-module-template/terraform-{{cookiecutter.primary_provider}}-{{cookiecutter.module_name}}/README.md

 ## Contribute

-Please make sure you follow the HashiCorp and evoila Best practices for creating and maintaining Terraform modules.
+Please make sure you follow the HashiCorp and evoila best practices for creating and maintaining Terraform modules.

 ### Prerequisites